 If you’ve suffered an on-the-job injury and cannot work, you may start to worry about how your injury will impact your career and ability to provide for your family.
-The Iowa workers’ compensation system is designed to help relieve some of the burden of medical expenses and lost wages while you are unable to work, but what about the long-term effects of an injury?
+The Iowa workers’ compensation system is designed to help relieve some of the burdens of medical expenses and lost wages while you are unable to work, but what about the long-term effects of an injury?

-What Settlement Benefits Are Available?
+What Workers Compensation Settlement Benefits Are Available in Iowa?

 At the conclusion of your case and after all other benefits have been paid, workers’ compensation may offer a lump sum amount to settle your case when an injury results in permanent disability.
 The amount of this benefit is calculated by determining the degree of your permanent disability.
 Some injuries allow consideration of how your injury impairs your ability to work and enjoy a normal life.
 You may also qualify for vocational rehabilitation benefits, which is retraining that can aid you in obtaining and maintaining employment if you are unable to pursue employment similar to that you held before your injury.